 According to Professor Kittelstad, there's a difference between commas and semicolons.
 Commas should be used between a dependent and an independent clause.
 Meanwhile, semicolons should be used between two independent clauses.

 In a summary, we're putting the main points from someone else's text into our own words.
-Like paraphrasing, summarizing will condense the text and speak in generalities so that the reader can easily understand.
+Summarizing will condense the text and speak in generalities so that the reader can easily understand.

 The key difference between a summary and a paraphrase is that a paraphrase doesn't have to shorten the text (although it usually does).
 A summary, however, is mainly intended to abbreviate a larger piece of text.
 Even though you're not copying someone else's writing word for word, it's still important to cite the original source and avoid any of these examples of plagiarism.
 Here's an example: